Zaeem-Ahmad/zaeem-ahmad.github.io/content/projects/proj10_subsystemc/index.md

 ---
-title: "SDR "
+title: "Local Oscillator and User Interface"
-author: "The Duo: Zaeem Ahmad, Uzair Nadeem"
+author: "Zaeem Ahmad, Uzair Nadeem, Thariq Pasha"
 # authorAvatarPath: "/avatar.jpg"
 date: "2025-04-30"
-summary: "One of my favourite projects: a processor simulator for a simple 8-bit processor written in C. Simulates the step-by-step execution of the add, subtract, and or-immediate instructions."
+summary: "A team project where we design an electrical hardware subsystem for a software defined radio (SDR).
+A challenging yet enriching first experience in PCB and firmware design, all while on a tight schedule."
 description: "One of my favourite projects: A processor simulator for a simple 8-bit processor written in C. Simulates the step-by-step execution of the add, subtract, and or-immediate instructions."
 toc: true
 readTime: true